 - Collaborative Research

-As an MIT undergraduate, am I required to take RCR training?
+As an MIT undergraduate, am I required to take RECR training?

-The National Science Foundation (NSF) requires undergraduate students, graduate students, and postdoctoral researchers supported on NSF awards to complete an RCR training program.
+The National Science Foundation (NSF) requires undergraduate students, graduate students, postdoctoral researchers, faculty, and senior personnel supported on NSF awards to complete an RECR training program.
 MIT is using the CITI training to fulfill this requirement.

-Prepares you as a researcher – By taking the RCR training, you will:
+Prepares you as a researcher – By taking the RECR training, you will: